v-research/lastchat/README.md

 ```

 The syntax `$(command)` is called [command substitution](https://www.gnu.org/software/bash/manual/bash.html#Command-Substitution)
-and the `command` within the parenthesis is executed and its output substitues `S(command)`.
+and the `command` within the parenthesis is executed and its output substitutes `S(command)`.

 ## Variables (LASTchat v0.3)
 [BUG#4] is critical, clients need to see the chat!
 We can create a script for the client and re-use the idea of the infinite while loop
-so that a client becomes persistent too and I can easily send mulitple messages.
+so that a client becomes persistent too and I can easily send multiple messages.
 Well, we can't really as the following code would constantly send the same message
 over and over.
 ```